-Repaired equipment and equipment awaiting repair, salvage, or demolition are stored short-term in designated areas located at GSE maintenance areas.
-Most of the PPT also have designated areas where vehicles and equipment (i.e., tugs, lavatory carts, etc.) are stored short-term when they are not being used.
+Repaired equipment and equipment awaiting repair, salvage, or demolition are stored in designated areas located at GSE maintenance areas.

-Additionally, some of the PPT members are required to store damaged aircraft or vehicles on their properties.
+Additionally, some of the PPT members are required to store damaged aircraft or vehicles on their premises.
 These AVE cannot be moved due to insurance requirements.
 However, PPT members are required to employ and properly maintain, as appropriate, CMs such as drip pans for these aircraft and vehicles.